dcramer/panelkit/README.md

 **NOT FINISHED**

 A tile designed for a door control system, including a main camera feed as well as various actions.
-A single tap opens the full screen camera feed with door controls.
+A single press opens the full screen camera feed with door controls.

 `type`